getodk/central-backend/docs/api.md

 * `form.update.publish` when a Draft Form is published to the Form.
 * `form.delete` when a Form is deleted.
 * `form.attachment.update` when a Form Attachment binary is set or cleared.
+* `field_key.create` when a new App User is created.
+* `field_key.assignment.create` when an App User is assigned to a Server Role.
+* `field_key.assignment.delete` when an App User is unassigned from a Server Role.
+* `field_key.session.end` when an App User's access is revoked.
+* `field_key.delete` when an App User is deleted.
+* `public_link.create` when a new Public Link is created.
+* `public_link.assignment.create` when a Public Link is assigned to a Server Role.
+* `public_link.assignment.delete` when a Public Link is unassigned from a Server Role.
+* `public_link.session.end` when a Public Link's access is revoked.
+* `public_link.delete` when a Public Link is deleted.
 * `submission.create` when a new Submission is created.
+* `submission.update` when a Submission's metadata is updated.
+* `submission.update.version` when a Submission XML data is updated.
 * `submission.attachment.update` when a Submission Attachment binary is set or cleared, but _only via the REST API_.
 Attachments created alongside the submission over the OpenRosa `/submission` API (including submissions from Collect) do not generate audit log entries.
 * `backup` when a backup operation is attempted.